 How long will it take you to get your master’s?

-One-and-a-half years of full-time study.
+One-and-a-half years of full-time study for my MSN.

 What do you like about nursing?

 I love the human connection.
 I get to hear such great stories from my patients and meet such an interesting array of people that I would never have met in almost any profession.
 I get to help people through difficult things and advocate for folks who would have no power behind their voices.
-It really is privilege that I am constantly aware of, to be present with someone in an intimate time in their life or death, and it’s so rewarding to know that sometimes I make a big difference in their physical or emotional comfort.
+It really is a privilege that I am constantly aware of, to be present with someone in an intimate time in their life or death, and it’s so rewarding to know that sometimes I make a big difference in their physical or emotional comfort.